martincipriano/hintr/readme.txt

 * Deleted: Remove load_plugin_textdomain() since it is not being used since WordPress 4.6.

 = 1.2.0 =
-* Updated: Save the posts and time to local storage outside of the post loop for performance improvement.
 * Added: Added a checkbox input in the settings to allow the users to disable the suggestions from the default WordPress search.
 * Added: Added a condition in the javascript before applying the suggestions to default WordPress search inputs.
+* Added: Save the suggestions to a json file in the uploads directory so a query to the database isn't required every time a local storage is going to be created.
+* Removed: Remove the scripts for creating a custom endpoint.

 == Upgrade Notice ==

 = 1.2.0 =
-* Allowed the users to apply suggestions to default WordPress search input in the settings.
+* Performance imporvement using a json file in the uploads directory instead of getting the posts from a custom endpoint.

 == License ==